hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

   For default datacenters, use the `id` attribute from an empty `vsphere_datacenter` data source.
-* `scsi_controller_scan_count` - (Optional) The number of SCSI controllers to scan for disk sizes and controller types on.
+* `scsi_controller_scan_count` - (Optional) The number of SCSI controllers to scan for disk attributes and controller types on.
 Default: `1`.

 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider